vikasgargvi/Docker-SpringbootApp/README.md

       - run docker container

---I'm running docker on VM RHEL 8, RHEL 8 is host machine for docker
+- I'm running docker on VM RHEL 8, RHEL 8 is host machine for docker
 # How to Use:
 1. start firewalld
 2. docker-compose up